 What to do in Lima Peru by night?
 One of the newest places the city of Lima is very proud of, is the Circuito Mágico del Agua.
 From Tuesday to Sunday, you can visit the Parque de la Reserva, a city-park where 13 fountains are part of an awe-inspiring light, sound and lasershow.
 It’s a really nice evening out in the open-air.
 Even though this place has been discovered by tourists as well, the majority of visitors is still local, which makes it an extra fun and authentic Lima experience.

-Do you want to learn more about Peru?
-Have a look in the Peru archive with an overview of all the Peru articles.
+Do you want to explore Lima?
+Read more in 10 things to do in Lima and experience the city the best way!
 Are you planning to visit Cusco?
-Don’t forget to check out the best and nicest restaurants & cafes and coolest places to shop.
+Don’t forget to check out the best restaurants & cafes in Cusco and Cusco’s coolest places to shop.
+For all articles about Peru, check out the Peru archive